aster-void/fcitx5-hazkey-autocompile/README.md

 ## Usage

 Run `Sync Build` workflow manually or wait for the scheduled trigger.
-The workflow shells into `scripts/run.sh` to:
+The workflow runs on GitHub's `ubuntu-24.04` image and shells into `scripts/run.sh` to:

 1. Clone the upstream repository (fresh each run).
 2. Rebuild only when `dist/latest.json` doesn’t match the upstream SHA.